TamkeenLMS/Tamkeen-LMS-API/readme.md

 # Requests

 ### Getting the company's list of branches
-Tamkeen supports working with multiple branches (locations of the same company or organization), each branch has its own programs, courses, lectures ... etc, and of course its own list of website programs.
+Tamkeen supports working with multiple branches (locations of the same company or organization), each branch has its own courses, courses, lectures ... etc, and of course its own list of website courses.
 So you will need to represent this on your application and separate between the data from each branch.
 This request returns a list of the branches added on the system, each with the id and the name.
-You will need to use this request to fetch a list of the branches so that the user could pick from when for exampling signing up for a program.
+You will need to use this request to fetch a list of the branches so that the user could pick from when for exampling signing up for a course.

 Example:
 ```php